internet-of-plants/blog/_drafts/2015-10-02-microcoap-and-ff-copper.md

 We'll also show you how to test your microcoap server with [Copper](https://addons.mozilla.org/de/firefox/addon/copper-270430/), using [marz](https://github.com/sgso/marz) to tunnel the requests to your RIOT instance.

 ## Implementing a simple microcoap server
 This section will walk you through the implementation of a very simple microcoap server.
 In the end, you'll have a server which is able to answer ``GET`` requests to ``/foo/bar``, and (hopefully :) ) the knowledge how to extend this server at will.
 This guide is based on the code of [this example application](https://github.com/RIOT-OS/applications/tree/master/microcoap).
-It is advised that you keep an eye on it as a reference.
+It might be useful to keep an eye on it as a reference.
 Let's go through the code file by file.

 ### The Makefile
 Note: this part is only relevant if you use RIOT. {: .alert .alert-info }